Diversity Strengthens Us

 CSU’s Principles of Community guide our efforts and we uphold these principles through all Graduate School efforts.

-The guiding principle in our DEIJ initiatives is strengthening the graduate community through robust mentoring.
-Mentoring is a crucial and defining factor in a graduate student’s success.
+We are committed to strengthening the graduate community through robust mentoring initiatives.
+Mentoring is a crucial and defining factor in the success of graduate students.
 Mentoring matters — it enriches the lives of mentors and mentees on many levels!

 Student Focus